Quickstart¶

 0eNqd0mtOhDAQAOCr6PxuN7zZ5QTewRhTYNAmbSHtYCSEu1uQGDagIf7r8+vMdEYoVY+dlYagGEFWrXFQPI/g5JsRal6joUMoQBJqYGCEnmeosCIrK9701ogKYWIgTY2fUITTCwM0JEnit7XeISuM61pLvERF3upa5w+1Zn7FX+TRJWUw+EFwSafVGF5Nr0u0s8vGX5/fYcFqHVLRhtJYy17zH7Fr1R8cD4+8eOOdzvIwsuQ/0mFM6UZqhCMujUNLfmsPhXch1dL6Wizb2Y7NzrPReTXfqI4QFa/e0R3kHN+ZpZg/M9lx17kFl4YtNv3N4AOtW6zoGib5LcrTMA3jLGCghK+xP/2ESrXsobaiIaeFeYRp+gIZ6waG

-Hopefully now you can start to see just how capable Draftsman is.
+Hopefully now you can start to see just how convenient Draftsman is for manipulating blueprint strings.
 Still, this barely scratches the surface of this module’s capabilities.
-If you want to know more about how Draftsman works and how you can use it to it’s fullest, check out the Handbook.
+If you want to know more about how Draftsman works and how you can use it to it’s fullest, check out the concepts.

 If you want to take a look at some more complex examples, you can take a look at the examples folder here.